hexxone/audiorbits/steam/Guide_en.md

 First, select the correct input/output device in Wallpaper Engine Settings (Default should do it) Next, set your Input Volume (mine is set to 100)

-If this doesnt help, take a look at your Windows Audio Devices or the Wallpaper Engine official forum.
+If this doesn't help, take a look at your Windows Audio Devices or the Wallpaper Engine official forum.
 I can only help with issues related to this wallpaper, not necessarily your PC :)